Skip to main content

 Why AI Founders Must Incorporate Earlier in 2026

 Until recently, most solo founders delayed their LLC.
 Build the MVP in a weekend, get a few beta users, then handle paperwork.
-In 2026, that order does not work anymore, because the distribution layer moved upstream.
+In 2026, that order does not work anymore, because the entry checks at Stripe, banks, and API platforms now happen at sign-up, not at the first transaction.

-Anthropic, OpenAI, Stripe, and the major app stores all expect a real business entity at the point of onboarding.
-Your first paying customer can arrive within days of launch, so the LLC, EIN, and business address have to be ready before you ship.
+Anthropic, OpenAI, Stripe, and the major app stores increasingly verify business identity at higher-volume tiers or when payouts and commercial features are enabled.
+For solo founders planning to grow past hobby usage, having the entity in place from the start avoids a forced pause later — and your first paying customer can arrive within days of launch, so the LLC, EIN, and business address are better off ready before you ship.

 API credits burn faster than 2022 SaaS spend

-A solo builder shipping with Claude Sonnet or GPT-5 can burn $500-2,000 in API credits before the first dollar of MRR.
-That spend needs to run on a business card against a business bank account, not a personal one, for both tax deductibility and audit clarity.
+A solo builder shipping with Claude Sonnet or GPT-5 often reaches several hundred to a few thousand dollars in API spend before the first dollar of MRR, depending on usage.
+That spend belongs on a business card tied to the company, not a personal one, for tax deductibility and clean audit records.

 The 2026 Solo AI Founder Tool Stack